datamade/occrp-timeline-tool/README.md

 python init_db.py
 ```

-We use [Alembic](http://alembic.zzzcomputing.com/en/latest/index.html) and SQLAlchemy to track migrations and to update the database, whenever changes in the models occur.
-To run the migrations:
+We use [Alembic](http://alembic.zzzcomputing.com/en/latest/index.html) and SQLAlchemy to track migrations and to update the database.

 You might make modifications to the model(s).
 If so, create a new migration: